lvuping/abap-tracker/README.md

-# ABAP Tracker - Enhanced SY-UNAME Analysis Tool
+# ABAP Database Operations Tracker

-A comprehensive tool for tracking and analyzing SY-UNAME usage in ABAP code, focusing on direct database impacts, RFC calls, and PERFORM subroutines.
+A comprehensive Python tool for analyzing ABAP code to detect and track database operations (INSERT, UPDATE, MODIFY) with special focus on system variable usage like `sy-uname`.

 ## ⚡ Quick Command Reference